Gurgeron/Localization4/HOWTORUN.md

 5. The tool will:
    - Navigate through each URL in the configuration file
    - Interact with UI elements as specified
-   - Analyze each page for localization gaps using Nova Act Lite
+   - Analyze each page for localization gaps using AWS Comprehend
    - Generate HTML and CSV reports

 6. When the process is complete, the HTML report will open automatically in your default browser.

+## AWS Comprehend Details

+The tool uses AWS Comprehend to detect the dominant language of text elements on web pages.
+When a text element is detected as English in a French UI context, it's flagged as a localization gap.

+If AWS Comprehend is unavailable or encounters an error, the tool will automatically fall back to using heuristic detection methods.

 ## Interpreting the Reports